espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 Verifying the signature Block
 -----------------------------

 A signature block is “valid” if the first byte is 0xe7 and a valid CRC32 is stored at offset 1196.

+  .. only:: esp32

+    Only one signature block can be appended to the bootloader or application image in ESP32 ECO3.

+  .. only:: esp32s2

-Upto 3 signature blocks can be appended to the bootloader or application image in ESP32-S2.
-(ESP32 ECO3: only one key)
+    Upto 3 signature blocks can be appended to the bootloader or application image in {IDF_TARGET_NAME}.

 An image is “verified” if the public key stored in any signature block is valid for this device, and if the stored signature is valid for the image data read from flash.